FreyasCode/Bioinformatics-Projects/README.md

 ---

-## 📁 Assignment 3: SARS-CoV-2 Variant RBD Extraction & Alignment
+## 📁 Project 3: SARS-CoV-2 Variant RBD Extraction & Alignment

 **Goal:**
 Extract the **receptor-binding domain (RBD)** from the spike protein of various **SARS-CoV-2 variants** and perform a **multiple sequence alignment (MSA)** to highlight mutations relative to the original Wuhan-Hu-1 strain.